mdsufz/PredicTF/README.md

 **4.2) INSTALATION**

-1) First you must be sure that DeepArg was correctly installed
+1) First you must be sure that DeepARG [1] was correctly installed

 2) Open a terminal and clone the source code:
 ```bash